The Dutch and Insurances: Insuring yourself in the Netherlands

 The graphics below show how the Dutch are spending a lot more money on disability than OECD average, and the study’s benchmark country, the U.S. With Dutch’s disability benefits reformed, the percentage has dropped significantly, and this would mean that people would need to be more prepared for the financial impact on their lives in this kind of situation themselves, perhaps by the purchase of a disability insurance.

 PS.
-If you just skip the disability part and end up dying, you might want to check for a
+If you just skip the disability part and end up dying, you might want to check for a funeral insurance in the Netherlands (or as the beautiful Dutch word is: an uitvaartverzekering, compare them here)

 6) Motor Insurance – Not the same as car insurance